Xanthoparmelia semiviridis: Description

-X. semiviridis is a rare exception amongst Xanthoparmelia species in that it grows unattached to any substrate.
+Xanthoparmelia semiviridis is a rare exception amongst Xanthoparmelia species in that it grows unattached to any substrate.
 The thalli have no rhizines to anchor its lower surface.
 In dry conditions, it rolls up into a ball that can be up to 30 mm in diameter, and can be blown about in the wind.
 When it becomes wet, the ball unrolls and changes to a foliose form with dichotomous branches, and becomes darker in colour.
 Although it rarely fruits, specimens with mature and immature fruits are occasionally seen.

 Distribution

-X. semiviridis is found in regions across the south of Australia from Western Australia to New South Wales, in semi-arid areas where there is some winter rainfall.
+Xanthoparmelia semiviridis is found in regions across the south of Australia from Western Australia to New South Wales, in semi-arid areas where there is some winter rainfall.
 It is also found in the South Island of New Zealand, in the Molesworth area (Marlborough region), the Balmoral and Mackenzie Country area of Canterbury, and also in Central Otago.

 Conservation status

-X. semiviridis is classified as "At Risk - Declining" by the New Zealand Department of Conservation.
+Xanthoparmelia semiviridis is classified as "At Risk - Declining" by the New Zealand Department of Conservation.
 The species is in decline in New Zealand because of the loss of habitat resulting from the establishment of dairy farms and vineyards in former indigenous habitat, and the deterioration of existing habitat caused by invasive species such as hawkweeds (Pilosella spp.).